BeamIO-Inc/espa-product-formatter/README.md

   * Fixed a bug in parse_sentinel_metadata.c.
 Prodtype is a character pointer and not an array, therefore using the size of the pointer is not valid when used as an argument in sizeof.
+  * Added a script for unpackaging the Sentinel-2 product bundles so they are in the proper format for ingesting via convert_sentinel_to_espa.